CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

-# Lab 02: Load Data in Power BI Desktop
+# Lab 02: Clean, transform, and load data in Power BI

 ## Lab scenario
-In this lab you will commence apply transformations to each of the queries created in the previous lab.
-You will then apply the queries to load each as a table to the data model.
+In this lab, you'll use data cleansing and transformation techniques to start shaping your data model.
+You'll then apply the queries to load each as a table to the semantic model.

 In this lab you learn how to:

-- Apply various transformations
+- Apply various data transformations.

-- Apply queries to load them to the data model
+- Load queries to the semantic model.

 ## Lab story